 Our attorney can work with you to help gather information on the full cost of the damages you face and the future projected damages your child will face because of their birth injuries.
 These damages can all be claimed at their full value so long as they stem from the doctor’s negligent care.
 Call our law offices to discuss your case and go over the damages you may be able to claim.

 Call Our Maryland Birth Injury Attorneys for a Free Consultation

 If your child suffered questionable symptoms or effects after being born, there is a chance that they could have suffered from a birth injury.
 Even if your doctor tells you that the symptoms will go away or that they are normal, there is a chance that your doctor may have actually committed medical malpractice.
 Consider getting a second opinion from another doctor and talking to an attorney today to see if you might have a birth injury case on your hands.
-The Law Offices of Randolph Rice’s Maryland birth injury attorneys offer free legal consultations to help you understand your potential case and what your claim might be worth.
+Rice, Murtha & Psoras ’s Maryland birth injury attorneys offer free legal consultations to help you understand your potential case and what your claim might be worth.
 To schedule your free consultation, call our attorneys today at (410) 694-7291.